About HOg Hunting

 How are hogs different than whitetail deer?

-Wild Hog - a wild hogs intelligence comes from their brain.
+Wild Hog - a wild hogs intelligence comes from their brain and sense of smell.
 They are highly intelligent animals with great memories.
 This helps them learn quickly from past experiences and then adapt to survive.

 Whitetail Deer - a deer's intelligence comes from a combination of there eyesight, sense of smell and hearing.